In this guide

 How to Use This in Practice

-- Before every trade, write your probability estimate FIRST
+- Before committing capital, establish your probability estimate FIRST

 - Calculate break-even probability (= market price)